• theideaofcoffee a year ago

 However, it is pretty clear to me that liberals are currently the dominant force in setting and policing culture and behavior.
 I think this is the the change you are thinking of between the later 1900's and 2000 onwards.

-• kcplate 10 months ago
+• kcplate a year ago

 I wish people would stop using “liberal” to describe the left nowadays.
 The progressive left today is so far away from “liberal” both in the historic understanding and the classical definition of the term that it’s arguably flipped its meaning.